awork-io/awork/README.md

 #### How can I filter my API request?

 The API supports filtering using the following syntax.
-You can filter most of the API endpoints by adding an additional filter attribute to your request: `filterby=...` More filter options can be found in the [Filter section](https://developers.awork.com/filtering) of the Developer Docs.
+You can filter most of the API endpoints by adding an additional filter attribute to your request: `filterby=...` More filter options can be found in the [Filtering](https://developers.awork.com/filtering) section of the Developer Docs.

 ```
 https://api.awork.com/api/v1/users?filterby=firstname eq 'John'